 Our foundation’s culture encourages working with humanity for good causes regardless of race, religion, status, or color.
 I.L.M. is an acronym for intellect, love, and mercy.
 The globe in I.L.M.’s logo highlights how these are boundless universal principles.
 Our core values are faith, knowledge, sincerity, collaboration, and service.
 We provide direct services, leadership training, and sustainable projects.

 I.L.M. began as a bookstore-style coffee shop in the heart of Los Angeles.
 In the year of its opening, ILM coordinated a historic event called the International Day of the Family held at the Los Angeles Sports Arena where over 10,000 Los Angeles residents attended from diverse backgrounds.
 The City of Los Angeles awarded I.L.M. for this event.
+Stop the Violence Increase the Peace Foundation did an excellent coordination all the media and press outreach.
 This event was followed by a fast track of activism through hosting classes, interfaith gatherings, workshops, homeless feedings, toy drives, sports camps, college tours, and eventually a conference at the LA Convention Center.